The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

-It is also known as vessels, chalices, or goblets, and it is associated with the astrological signs of Pisces, Scorpio, or Cancer.
+It is associated with Pisces, Scorpio, or Cancer.

 Suit of Cups Tarot Card Meanings